 For instance, an accounts receivable subsidiary ledger would contain a separate account for each credit customer, tracking that customer's balance separately.

-This subsidiary ledger would then be totalled and compared with its controlling account ( Account Receivable in this case) to make sure that accuracy is part of the process of preparing a trial balance.
+This subsidiary ledger would then be totalled and compared with its controlling account ( account receivable in this case) to ensure that accuracy is part of the process of preparing a trial balance.